hrishikeshsathyian/tp/docs/DeveloperGuide.md

 ### Adding a wedding

-1. Adding a wedding to `HappilyEverAfter`
+1. Adding a wedding to `HappyEverAfter`

    1. Prerequisites: Application must be open